-(i) Property, plant and equipment of the Company are charged in favour of bankers for term loan. (ii) During the current financial year and previous financial year, no borrowing cost has been capitalized on property, plant and equipment.
+(ii) Property, plant and equipment of the Company are charged in favour of bankers for term loan.
+(Refer note 15)

+(iii) During the current financial year and previous financial year, no borrowing cost has been capitalized on property, plant and equipment.